The drop policies for the academic year will be updated at a later time.

 Can I work or have other outside commitments during the Summer Bridge Program?

-The Summer Bridge Program schedule is very full and requires students to dedicate themselves to managing their time for program events, meetings, and potentially 2 courses.
+The Summer Bridge Program schedule is very full and requires students to dedicate themselves to managing their time for program events, meetings, and 1 course.
 Students take away from the program as much as they put into it.

 We do understand that students may have commitments for work or other components of their life.

-If you are unsure if your commitments will impact participation, please pre-register to the program and connect with Summer Bridge staff to ask more questions (summerbridge@ucsd.edu).
+If you are unsure if your commitments will impact participation, please pre-register for the program and connect with Summer Bridge staff to ask more questions (summerbridge@ucsd.edu).

-Here is an example of what to expect in a week for a Summer Bridge student.
+Here is an example of what to expect in a week for a Summer Bridge student will be uploaded soon!

 Technology Needs